Press Release: 2017 L.A. Conservancy Preservation Awards Application Now Available

 Since 1982, the Los Angeles Conservancy has honored excellence in the field of historic preservation through its annual Preservation Awards.

-In addition to project awards, the Conservancy bestows a special President's Award for exceptional contributions.
-Past recipients of the President's Award include the City of Los Angeles Community Redevelopment Agency, architectural historians Esther McCoy and Robert W. Winter, and the Los Angeles Historic Preservation Overlay Zone (HPOZ) Movement.
+In addition to project awards, the Conservancy bestows a special Chairman’s Award for exceptional contributions.
+Past recipients of the Chairman’s Award include Clifton’s, architectural photographer Julius Shulman, the Los Angeles Historic Preservation Overlay Zone (HPOZ) Movement, and the J. Paul Getty Trust.